How Much Partiality Is Needed for a Theory of Computability?

 Since the numberings considered here do not have a universal function in the considered function class, we cannot construct index functions as we do in the case of G\"odel numberings, by first defining a function that contains the index parameters as arguments and then applying the \emph{smn}-theorem.
 We have to obtain such index functions by applying condition (QGN~II).
 Therefore, in the proofs of this and the following sections, we often need to construct functions that enumerate the extended graph of another function.
 These enumeration functions are essentially defined in two ways.
 In order not to have to repeat these constructions in the following, we want to present the first of these definition methods in the form of a scheme.
 Let $\kappa$ be an effective one-to-one enumeration of $\omega^n$, in which for $a < b$ ($a, b \in \omega$) all elements of the initial segment of $\omega^n$ of edge length $a$ occur before the remaining elements of the initial segment of edge length $b$.
 In the following we say that $\kappa$ enumerates $\omega^n$ \emph{initial segment by initial segment}.
-Also let $\nf, \narg \in \RRR^{(1)}$ and for all $i,j >0$, $\ast \in \RRR^{(1)}$ with
+Also let $\nf, \narg \in \RRR^{(1)}$ \footnote{The notation derives from the German words `Nachfolger' (successor) and `Argument'.} and for all $i,j >0$, $\ast \in \RRR^{(1)}$ with

 (With this notation we suppress the dependence of the functions $\kappa$, $\nf$, $\narg$ and $\ast$ on $n$ and $i$ and $j$, respectively.)

 As follows from the definition, $\nf(\pair{\vec x})$ is the encoded successor of $\vec x$ in the enumeration $\kappa$.